Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 ```

 Leave toolbox and enter again.
-To see if everything is working as expected you can try to view your git config with the cat-replacement [`bat`](https://github.com/sharkdp/bat#syntax-highlighting):
+To see if everything is working as expected, you can try to view your git config with the cat-replacement [`bat`](https://github.com/sharkdp/bat#syntax-highlighting):

 ```bash
 $ bat ~/.config/git/config